 3. Is a Root Canal Painful?

-In this day and age, a range of anaesthetics and pain-relieving agents are often used during a root canal treatment, which means the procedure is pain free.
+In this day and age, a range of anaesthetics and pain-relieving agents are often used during a root canal treatment, which means the procedure can be pain-free.
 At Somerset Dental Care, we make sure you’re as comfortable as possible throughout the whole procedure.

 4. How Will I Know If I Need a Root Canal?